 Taking action by creating transparency

 Many HR managers feel left behind when they hear buzzwords like “AI,” “machine learning,” or “predictive analytics”, as most HR leaders are more comfortable sticking to spreadsheets to manage their HR data.
 But, when analyzing what businesses need to get out of their HR data and what will help HR managers in their roles, we’ve seen, after working with dozens of clients, that spreadsheets alone just don’t cut it.
-This is primarily because spreadsheets may indeed contain data, however, they typically lack easy-to-use analytics capabilities.
-In addition to using a spreadsheet, an analyst must be leveraged to collate, read, calculate, and understand the data being aggregated.
+This is primarily because spreadsheets may indeed contain data, however, they typically lack easy-to-use analytics capabilities (without extensive data ranging and manipulation with vlookups).
+In addition to using a spreadsheet, an HR or business analyst must be leveraged to collate, read, calculate, and understand the data being aggregated.

 Businesses need to get the value out of the data they have.
 But if it’s data that’s simply been compiled onto a spreadsheet, offering no way to understand it, then – is that data actually helpful?
 It’s extremely important for you to be able to take data and analyze how to take action from it.
 When data is provided to you in a way that’s transparent and easy for you to interpret (typically via a dynamic, unified data dashboard), you’ll then be able to demonstrate valuable points of action to executive leaders and team members to help solve real business problems – which is exactly what Employee Cycle’s HR dashboard can do.